VeryGoodOpenSource/very_good_infinite_list/README.md

 ## Usage

-To make a simple `InfiniteList` requires two parameters:
+A basic `InfiniteList` requires two parameters:

 - `itemLoader` which is responsible for asynchronously fetching the content
 - `builder` which is responsible for returning a `Widget` given a specific item (result)